 A first very important building block is Mono.
 Mono is an open source development platform based on the .NET Framework, that allows developers to build cross-platform applications with improved developer productivity.
 Mono’s .NET implementation is based on the ECMA standards for C# and the Common Language Infrastructure.
-Simply put, Mono is the official .NET runtime for client platforms (e.g., native mobile apps and games).
+Simply put, Mono is the official .NET runtime for client platforms (e.g., native mobile apps and online games where pwoplw can enjoy the best games of Casino Australia).
 WebAssembly just another client platform, so it makes sense that Mono should run on it and the official Mono support for WebAssembly has been recently announced.

 So, in order to run C# code in the browser, the Mono runtime is compiled to WebAssembly (mono.wasm) and the compiled mono.wasm can in turn load and run C# .dll files.

 Playing around with the Blazor samples from the official repository I was able to see this in the developer tools network trace: